PaNOSC-ViNYL/ase/doc/tutorials/surface.rst

   add_adsorbate(slab, molecule, h, 'ontop')

-In order to speed up the relaxation, let us keep the Cu atoms fixed in the slab by using :class:`~constraints.FixAtoms` from the :mod:`~ase.constraints` module.
+In order to speed up the relaxation, let us keep the Cu atoms fixed in the slab by using :class:`~ase.constraints.FixAtoms` from the :mod:`~ase.constraints` module.
 Only the N2 molecule is then allowed to relax to the equilibrium structure::